scylladb/scylla-manager/docs/source/repair/index.rst

 Repair intensity
 ================

-Intensity specifies how many token ranges can be repaired in a Scylla node at every given time.
+Intensity specifies how many token ranges can be repaired in a ScyllaDB node at every given time.
 The default intensity is one, you can change that using :ref:`sctool repair --intensity flag <sctool-repair>`.

-Scylla Manager 2.2 adds support for intensity value zero.
 In that case, the number of token ranges is calculated based on node memory and adjusted to ScyllaDB's maximum number of ranges that can be repaired in parallel.
 If you want to repair faster, try using intensity zero.